The Ordeal of Richard Feverel: Reception

 The book is cracked through and through with those fissures which come when the author seems to be of twenty minds at the same time.
 Yet it succeeds in holding miraculously together, not certainly by the depths and originality of its character drawing but by the vigour of its intellectual power and by its lyrical intensity.

 Legacy

 The Ordeal of Richard Feverel is referred to in E.M.
 Forster's 1910 novel Howards End.
 The aspirational character Leonard Bast mentions that it inspired him to leave London and take an all-night walk into the countryside, because he "wanted to get back to the earth...like Richard does in the end."
 It was referred to again in the Merchant-Ivory adaptation of Howards End, in which Leonard discreetly reads a passage from Richard Feverel at his work and dreams of walking in a bluebell wood.
 Helen later reads the passage out loud when Leonard mentions it as his inspiration for his all-night walk.

+Meredith's acquaintance Arthur Quiller-Couch is known to have read the novel and may have adapted the famous writers' adage "murder your darlings" from the line "Killing one's darling child is a painful imposition", describing Richard being forced to burn a manuscript of his poetry by his controlling father.

 In 1964 it was adapted into a four-part British television serial of the same title.